Loading...

 How to consume Apple, Pears without glucose spikes

-Consume apples and pears with a source of protein or healthy fats, such as almond butter, Greek yogurt, or a handful of nuts.
-This combination can help slow down the absorption of sugars.
+Combine apples and pears with a source of protein or healthy fats, such as a handful of almonds or a slice of cheese, to slow down the digestion and absorption of sugars.

-Limit the portion size of apples and pears.
-Opt for smaller servings to minimize the glucose spike.
+Reduce the portion size of apples and pears to minimize the glucose spike.
+Consider eating half an apple or pear at a time.

 healthspan-mbl